-Economic vitality Wage growth fast at the top, slow at the bottom
+Economic vitality Wage growth fast at the top, slow in the middle and bottom

 The region's high-wage industries have fared well over the past two decades.
-Those working in information and management of companies and enterprises have seen their incomes more than double.
-Workers in some middle-wage industries, such as those in wholesale trade and real estate and rental and leasing have also seen strong wage growth.
-Workers in finance and insurance, considered middle-wage earners in 1990, have experienced a 145 percent increase in average annual earnings, now earning the third highest average annual income across industries.
-Earnings have also increased among low-wage industries like administrative and support, education services, and waste management and remediation services.
+Those working in information, finance and insurance, and management of companies and enterprises have seen their incomes more than double.
+Workers in some middle-wage industries, such as those in manufacturing, real estate and rental and leasing, and wholesale trade, have also seen strong wage growth.
+Earnings have also increased among low-wage industries like administrative and support and waste management and remediation services.